Python-for-geo-people/Lesson-5-Reading-Writing/README.md

-# Reading and Writing Files
+# Lesson 5: Reading and Writing Files
 Lesson 5: Reading and Writing Files in Python.

 ## Lesson overview